SuriyaMohan89/SongClassifier/README.md

 - Run the Main.java file from the IDE

 CLI: <TODO>

+### Various Components

+Here are the different components within the SongClassifier and how to extend them.
+Most of them have interface/implementation to provide extensibility.

 #### CONTROL FLOW / Controller
 A centralized controller will take care of integrating different components with each other.
 This was chosen instead of a decentralized architecture, with the extensibility usecase into consideration.
 You can plug in different kind of song providers (url/database) and different classifiers and different storage into this centralized brian without affecting the flow of data and control within the application itself.